 After touring the school, we made our way to the social assistance center area, where our sponsored and unsponsored children and their parents were waiting to meet us.
 Chairs were lined up on two sides of the room, and there was an aisle down the middle.
 Two long tables full of food items, like cereal, grains, cooking oil, and spaghetti noodles, stood in the front of the room.
 Luis addressed the crowd of more than fifty families, all of which listened patiently as he described how grateful we are to have the opportunity to help support the children we serve through Casa Central.

 Two long tables full of food items, like cereal, grains, cooking oil, and spaghetti noodles, stood in the front of the room.

 When Luis finished, Sister Estefanía invited each family, who had brought their own large woven bags with them from home, to approach the tables.
 Two other Sisters began filling their bags with food items.
 Once the bags were full, some of them stood as tall as the children!

 As the families left with their food through the back door, we said goodbye to each one, shaking the parents’ hands – and they all had big smiles on their faces.
 I, too, was smiling – thinking about just how lucky I am to be working for such an amazing organization as Children Incorporated.
 To see that these families are receiving the food items they require for proper nourishment, and to know that their children are healthy enough to attend school – all thanks to our sponsors and donors – was a great way to end a very special trip to Guatemala.

 HOW DO I SPONSOR A CHILD IN GUATEMALA?

-You can sponsor a child in Guatemala in one of three ways – call our office and speak with one of our sponsorship specialists at 1-800-538-5381, email us at email@example.com; or go online to our donation portal, create an account, and search for a child in Guatemala that is available for sponsorship.
+You can sponsor a child in Guatemala in one of three ways: call our office at 1-800-538-5381 and speak with one of our staff members; email us at email@example.com; or go online to our sponsorship portal, create an account, and search for a child in Guatemala that is available for sponsorship.